FireSterLine/interactionwise-vrd/README.md

+# Interactionwise
-# Interactionwise -- Semantic Awareness for Visual Relationship Detection
+## Semantic Awareness for Visual Relationship Detection

 This repo contains the code for our thesis work on Visual Relationship Detection.
 It is now quite messy, and we are in the process of tidying it up.
+In the meantime... here are partial instructions to set up some assets (datasets, models and packages)

 We based our work on [[1]](#1).

-## In the meantime... partial instructions to set up some assets (datasets, models and packages)

 ### Packages